Grand Traverse Resort & Spa pampers guests with the whole vacation package.

 Grand Traverse Resort & Spa offers nearly 600 guest rooms among its Tower, Hotel, and Resort Condominium accommodations.
 Rooms in the six-story attached Hotel are rich with burnished and beige colors; while options in the Tower have added accents of deep freshwater blue couches and pillows.
 Condominiums along the fairways and at The Shores near the East Grand Traverse Bay have varying interior decoration since they are privately owned.

-While Grand Traverse Resort & Spa’s accommodations cater to guests traveling both on business or n vacation, what completes the full-scale resort’s package is the ability to offer additional amenities such as: 86,500 square-feet of meeting space; a 7,000-square-foot Spa Grand Traverse; five restaurants and lounges; a complete gallery of shops onsite; three championship golf courses; a private beach club on Lake Michigan; four indoor and outdoor pools and hot tubs; a 100,000-square-foot Health Club; and a 24-hour service for pets located on the resort grounds.
+While Grand Traverse Resort & Spa’s accommodations cater to guests traveling both on business or n vacation, what completes the full-scale resort’s package is the ability to offer additional amenities such as: approximately 86,500 square-feet of meeting space; a roughly 7,000-square-foot Spa Grand Traverse; five restaurants and lounges; a complete gallery of shops onsite; three championship golf courses; a private beach club on Lake Michigan; four indoor and outdoor pools and hot tubs; and a nearly 100,000-square-foot Health Club.

 “What sets us apart in the end is having everything that we have both here on property and in the region in one complete package; meaning you have a full-scale, one of the largest resorts in the Midwest with three golf courses, a spa, shopping, and restaurants, yet you have downtown Traverse City seven miles away,” said Timmer.